sludgerick/dayzexp/README.md

-# dayz experimental linux server in a docker container
+# DayZ Experimental Linux Server in a Docker Container

-## what this repository does for you
+## What this Repository does for you

 On startup the container checks if all server files are up to date and downloads it via `steamcmd` if needed.
 This adds +45s to the container boot time.

-### initialization
+### Initialization

 To deploy this container you need to install `docker-compose`.